Stock market today: Discouraging economic reports knock Wall Street further from its record

 NEW YORK (AP) — Wall Street is pulling further from its record after reports on Friday showed worries about President Donald Trump's policies may be hitting the U.S. economy.

-The S&P 500 was down 0.4% in morning trading, a day after a weaker-than-expected profit forecast from Walmart helped knock it off its all-time high.
-The Dow Jones Industrial Average was down 357 points, or 0.8%, as of 10:20 a.m.
-Eastern time, and the Nasdaq composite was 0.3% lower.
+The S&P 500 was down 1% in afternoon trading, a day after a weaker-than-expected profit forecast from Walmart helped knock it off its all-time high.
+The Dow Jones Industrial Average was down 506 points, or 1.2%, as of 12:50 p.m.
+Eastern time, and the Nasdaq composite was 1.3% lower.

 Stock indexes pulled back following a series of weaker-than-expected reports on the economy.
 One suggested U.S. business activity is nearing stall-speed, with growth decelerating to a 17-month low.
 The preliminary report from S&P Global said activity for U.S. services businesses unexpectedly shrank, and many businesses in the survey reported optimism slumping because of worries about Washington.